 This topic provides information about maintenance mode in Microsoft Dynamics 365 for Finance and Operations.
 When maintenance mode is turned on, it provides a safe way for system administrators to make system changes that might affect system functionality.
 For example, configuration keys can be enabled or disabled.
 While maintenance mode is on, only system administrators and users who have the Maintenance mode user role can sign in to the system.
 By default, maintenance mode is turned off.
 When maintenance mode is off, you can't edit the License configuration page.

-Turn maintenance mode on and off in sandbox and production environments through Lifecycle Services (In preview)
+Turn maintenance mode on and off on sandbox and production environments through Lifecycle Services

 You can now turn maintenance mode on and off directly through Lifecycle Services (LCS) on your sandbox and production environments.
 Refer to the following steps to do this:

-- Go to the environment details page and on the Maintain menu and click Configure Maintenance Mode.
-This menu item will display for customers added to the preview.
+- Go to the environment details page and on the Maintain menu, click Enable Maintenance Mode.

 - In the slider, set Turn maintenance mode on for the environment and select Confirm.